krempovskyy/pokemonStore2.0/README.md

     > Order Summary

 5. Feature 5 - Vinh Nguyen / Lien Pham - Search & Filters
+    > Users can search/ filter which products they looking for quickly
+    > Users can shorten the products list suitable for their demand

 6. Feature 6 – Vinh Nguyen  - Admin console